lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 ## Production environment deployment

 Now it's time to wonder how to put everything we did into production...
 Gonna do all this manual deployment once again?
 Clearly no, it's not the philosophy behind immutable containers!
-So we start by creating a new environment and use the provisionning script to prepare all the objects we'll need for deployment.
+So we start by creating a new environment and use the provisioning script to prepare all the objects we'll need for deployment.

 Let execute the script after having `oc login` to the OpenShift cluster: